aduki-Inc/Pori/README.md

 ### Request Flow

 1. Proxy server sends HTTP request via WebSocket
-2. Tunnel client receives and validates the request
+2. Pori receives and validates the request
 3. Request is forwarded to the configured local service
 4. Response is captured and sent back through the WebSocket
-5. Statistics and logs are updated in real-time
+5. Statistics and logs are updated

 ## Development